-Corporate partners may sponsor research in your lab, helping you advance your work in a single area of mutual interest, or they may enter a strategic alliance at the University level to make substantial progress in a wider field.
+Funding and scientific collaboration from industry may provide important support for research in your lab, helping you advance work on a project of shared interest, or it may prompt a strategic alliance at the University level that helps many Harvard researchers make substantial progress in a wider field.

 OTD’s well-crafted corporate partnerships have enabled researchers in my lab to follow their curiosity, connect with new collaborators, and pursue more ambitious studies than we could have done alone.

 Prof. Daniel Kahne

 With our knowledge of the market, business contacts, and ability to cultivate and sustain productive relationships with industry, we can help you to form strong collaborations even when commercialization is far in the future.

 We provide you with ongoing professional support throughout the process of developing proposals and identifying and engaging the appropriate corporate partner.
 Above all, our thoughtful agreements protect academic freedom and values.